1jour1vin

 Wine rated (222 guide) 97/100

-Deep, intense notes of plum and blackberry, enhanced by dark chocolate, roasted spices, walnut, crushed graphite and wet stones.
-Full-bodied, with ripe, velvety tannins that flow in a single, firm layer throughout the palate.
+Deep, intense notes of plum and blackberry, enhanced by dark chocolate, toasted spices, walnut, crushed graphite, and wet stones.
+Full-bodied, it has ripe, velvety tannins that flow in a single firm layer across the palate.
 Very structured.
-Delicious chocolate-covered black and blue fruits, with a spicy character and a very long finish.
+Delicious black and blue fruits coated in chocolate, with a spicy character and a very long finish.
 60% Merlot and 40% Cabernet Franc.
 Drink from 2028.

 Terre de Vins